open-mmlab/mmcv/docs/en/faq.md

   The registry mechanism will be triggered only when the file of the module is imported.
   So you need to import that file somewhere.
 More details can be found at [KeyError: "MaskRCNN: 'RefineRoIHead is not in the models registry'"](https://github.com/open-mmlab/mmdetection/issues/5974).

-- "No module named 'mmcv.ops'"; "No module named 'mmcv.\_ext'"
+- "No module named 'mmcv.ops'"; "No module named 'mmcv.\_ext'"; "ImportError: DLL load failed while importing \_ext"

   1. Uninstall existing mmcv in the environment using `pip uninstall mmcv`
   2. Install mmcv-full following the [installation instruction](https://mmcv.readthedocs.io/en/latest/get_started/installation.html) or [Build MMCV from source](https://mmcv.readthedocs.io/en/latest/get_started/build.html)